ebullient/obsidian-markdownlint/CONTRIBUTING.md

 npm run dev
 ```

 Set an OUTDIR value in a `.env` file to have built artifacts written to the location of your choice, like the markdownlint directory in .obsidian/plugins of a vault.
+(Install the plugin first)

 Example: